arubanetworks/meridian-web-sdk/DEVELOPMENT.md

 ## Deployment

+Run `npm login` and enter your NPM credentials before proceeding.

 Run `npm version ____` with the version number to do a full npm, Google Cloud Storage, and GitHub Pages deploy.